fbpx Skip to content

 Stable income

-Borrowers must have steady employment over the previous years before applying for a USDA loan.
+Borrowers must have steady employment over the previous years before the approval for a USDA loan.
 Monthly mortgage payments should ideally be under 29% of your income.

 Debt-To-Income (DTI) Ratio